UTEP vs. Old Dominion NCAA Football Odds, Plays and Insights | October 2, 2021

 Old Dominion Stats and Trends

-- So far this season Old Dominion has two wins against the spread.
+- Thus far this year Old Dominion has two wins against the spread.

-- The Monarchs have been underdogs by 5.5 points or more three times this year and covered the spread once.
+- The Monarchs have been underdogs by 5.5 points or more three times this season and covered the spread once.

 - Old Dominion's games this season have hit the over on two of four set point totals (50%).

-- Old Dominion is 2-0 against the spread and 1-1 overall when the team puts up more than 24.5 points.
+- Old Dominion is 2-0 against the spread and 1-1 overall when the team records more than 24.5 points.

-- Old Dominion is 2-0 against the spread and 1-1 overall when the team piles up more than 318.0 yards.
+- Old Dominion is 2-0 against the spread and 1-1 overall when the team churns out more than 318.0 yards.

-- This year the Monarchs have turned the ball over six times, while the Miners have forced 6 turnovers.
+- The Monarchs have six turnovers this season, equal to the number of takeaways for the Miners.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.